Set 11 | 501 - 550

 (Adj.) (अत्यंत निर्धन)

-Example: The charity helps destitute families survive difficult times.
+Sentence: The charity helps destitute families survive difficult times.

 A state of disuse or inactivity